trainb0y/FabriZoom/README.md

 All contributions are welcome, including translations.
 The source code is licensed under the MIT license.
 If you have a feature request or run into an issue, please report it on the [GitHub](https://github.com/trainb0y/FabriZoom).
 For help join [the Discord](https://discord.gg/PPCvtMTXvP).

-Thanks to [Configurate](https://github.com/SpongePowered/Configurate) and [SpruceUI](https://github.com/LambdAurora/SpruceUI) for the excellent libraries.
+Thanks to [Configurate](https://github.com/SpongePowered/Configurate), [SpruceUI](https://github.com/LambdAurora/SpruceUI), and [YACL](https://github.com/isXander/YetAnotherConfigLib).
+Excellent libraries.
 Also [Devin's Badges](https://github.com/intergrav/devins-badges) are great.
 ### Quilt Statement
 When I (trainb0y) started this project, a few mods I relied on didn't function on Quilt, so I decided to try to get some version of OkZoomer working on Fabric because the maintainer of OkZoomer had [decided to drop fabric support](https://gist.github.com/EnnuiL/79885a99e5c908010fa5eca527590b98).